kunegis/konect-toolbox/README.md

 ## License

-Written by Jérome Kunegis at the University of Koblenz-Landau.
+Written by Jérôme Kunegis at the University of Koblenz-Landau.

 The KONECT Toolbox is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free